-The charges applying from 1 July 2012 are as follows:
+The charges applying from 1 July 2013 are as follows:

-- Residential assessments an access charge of \$128.00 - Business assessments an access charge based on residential assessment 20mm access charge, multiplied by the ratio of meter size cross sectional area.
-(For possible reduction of access Charge related to previous year's consumption refer to Table 1 below.) - Volumetric charge of \$2.05/kL for non-residential assessments. - Volumetric charge of \$2.05/kL for residential assessments for each kL up to and including 300kL per annum. - Excess volumetric charge of \$3.10/kL for residential assessments for each kL in excess of 300kL per annum consumption. - The above volumetric charges relate to the reading period between May/June 2012 to May/June 2013.

-- Bulk water sales from standpipes for use within the shire will be charged at \$3.10/kL in 2012-13.
-For use outside the shire will be charged at \$9.30/kL in 2012-13. - Vacant properties rated to water are subject to an access charge of \$128.00. - Unpaid accounts are subject to interest charges calculated from the due date.
+- Residential assessments an access charge of \$138.00 - Business assessments an access charge based on residential assessment 20mm access charge, multiplied by the ratio of meter size cross sectional area.
+(For possible reduction of access Charge related to previous year's consumption refer to Table 1 below). - Volumetric charge of \$2.25/kL for non-residential assessments. - Volumetric charge of \$2.25/kL for residential assessments for each kL up to and including 300kL per annum. - Excess volumetric charge of \$3.40/kL for residential assessments for each kL in excess of 300kL per annum consumption. - The above volumetric charges relate to the reading period between May/June 2013 to May/June 2014. - Bulk water sales from standpipes for use within the shire will be charged at \$3.40/kL in 2013/2014.
+For use outside the shire will be charged at \$10.20/kL in 2013/2014, being three times the standard charge. - Vacant properties rated to water are subject to an access charge of \$138.00. - Unpaid accounts are subject to interest charges applicable calculated from the due date.

-It is estimated that the notional yield from access charges will be \$4,597,840.70 and \$15,101,994.00 from the volumetric charge.
+It is estimated that the notional yield from access charges will be \$4,975,512.30 and \$16,461,173.46 from the volumetric charge.